May is for mothers!

 This was originally posted last year for Mother’s Day.
 I hope you all had a wonderful Mother’s day filled with relaxation and appreciation!

 Happy Mother’s Day!
-I got beautiful flowers, delicious chocolates and breakfast, dinner and dessert made for me.
+I got beautiful flowers that I loved, delicious chocolates and breakfast, dinner and dessert made for me.

 I hope all of your Mother’s days have been good; feel free to share how your family celebrated!